 Dismissal and resignation

-Not only handling recruitment, but the HR department also establishes policies and procedures related to dismissals, resignations, and retirements.
+The HR department handles recruitment and establishes policies and procedures related to dismissals, resignations, and retirements.
 For example, an employee is not immediately fired when deemed incompetent.
 Instead, the HR department may issue a warning letter and provide counseling for improvement.
 If there is no improvement, dismissal is an unavoidable consequence.

-These policies and procedures must take into account the applicable regulations.
+These policies and procedures must consider the applicable regulations.
 Companies can not arbitrarily fire employees.
 They have to comply with government regulations, not just internal policies.
 Failure to comply could lead to prosecution in the future for unfair dismissal.
-In addition, it can also demotivate those who are still working.
+It can also demotivate those who are still working.

 Occupational health and safety